5) Age-Related Changes

 Treatment of Disease

-Treatment and success of the disease depends on the cause of it.
+Treatment and success of the disease depend on the cause of it.
 Typical treatment usually involves intravenous fluids to help flush the kidneys and bring down the values in serious conditions.
 Other issues that may have to be addressed may include anemia and high phosphorus levels.
 There are dogs that may require additional medications such as aluminum hydroxide and a special kidney diet.

 Prognosis of Kidney Disease

 Prognosis of kidney disease depends on initial cause.
 With kidney disease caused by toxin ingestion, prognosis will depend on how much of the toxin was ingested and how early it was treated.
-With age-related changes treatment can slow down the progress of the disease, but eventually the dog will succumb to the disease.
+With age-related changes, treatment can slow down the progress of the disease, but eventually, the dog will succumb to the disease.

 Final Thoughts on Kidney Disease

 Kidney disease can be challenging and devastating in dogs.
 Early treatment and diagnosis can be the key to improving the success for this disease.
-Unfortunately long-term prognosis may be poor.
+Unfortunately, long-term prognosis may be poor.